 How do you use it?

 This is pretty simple.
-A pool cover is just that, a cover, so once you’re done swimming for the day, drag it over your pool like you would with any other cover.
+A pool cover is just that, so once you’re done swimming for the day, drag it over your pool like any other cover.

-You’ll want to trim your cover so that it sits comfortably in the water — most will come a little long out of the box and extend outside your pool.
+You’ll want to trim your cover so that it sits comfortably in the water — most will come a little longer out of the box and extend outside your pool.

 When you’re ready to open your pool for the day, roll up the solar cover and store it in a safe place.
-Once you’re closing for the season, be sure to thoroughly dry and rinse your cover so that you aren’t left with any moldy surprises when it’s time to open your pool next year.
+Once you’re closing for the season, thoroughly dry and rinse your cover so that you aren’t left with moldy surprises when it’s time to open your pool next year.

-And there you have it, a simple way to keep your pool warm, cleaner and reduce evaporation.
+And there you have it, a simple way to keep your pool warm and reduce evaporation.
 Consider investing in a solar cover if you’d like to cut down on those heater costs or are just trying to create a greener pool environment.